GregWiens/calendar-service/calendar-service/README.md

 Url           |Verb          | Description
 --------------|------------- | -------------
-/user         |GET          | retrieves info for the currently logged-in user (number of minutes of today, etc.)
+/user         |GET          | retrieves info for the currently logged-in user (number of activity of today, etc.)
-/user| PUT| Used to save the user max minutes per day /user|POST| creates a new user
+/user| PUT| Used to save the user max activity per day /user|POST| creates a new user